-The blue arrow line in Figure 16 shows the model-calculated path a water particle would take through the Culebra from the coordinates corresponding to the WIPP facility Waste Shaft to the land withdrawal boundary (a path length of 4,085 m).
-The illustrated particle takes 5,715 years to travel from the waste handling shaft to the WIPP LWB assuming porous-medium flow with a porosity of 16 percent.
-The path has a length of 4,079 m, indicating a mean travel velocity of 0.71 m/year.
+The blue arrow line in Figure 16 shows the model-calculated path a water particle would take through the Culebra from the coordinates corresponding to the WIPP facility Waste Shaft to the land withdrawal boundary (a path length of 13,383 ft).
+The illustrated

 Figure 17.
 Model-generated September 2008 freshwater heads for entire model domain (10-foot contour interval).
-Green rectangle indicates region contoured in Figure 16: the black square is the WIPP LWB.
+Green rectangle indicates region contoured in Figure 16; the black square is the WIPP LWB.
+IMC-461 is equivalent to I-461.

 The scatter plot in Figure 18 shows measured and modeled freshwater heads at the observation locations used in the PEST calibration.
 The observations are divided into three groups, based on proximity to the WIPP site.
-Wells within the LWB are represented by red crosses, wells outside but within 3 km of the LWB are represented with green "x"s, and other wells within the MODFLOW model domain but distant from the WIPP site are given by a blue star.
+Wells within the LWB are represented by red crosses, wells outside but within 3 km (1.86 miles) of the LWB are represented with green "×"s, and other wells within the MODFLOW model domain but distant from the WIPP site are given by a blue star.
 These groupings were utilized in the PEST calibration; higher weights (2.5) were given to wells inside the LWB, and lower weights (0.4) were given to wells distant to the WIPP site, while wells in the middle received an intermediate weight (1.0).
-Additional observations representing the average heads north of the LWB and south of the LWB were used to help prevent over-smoothing of the estimated results across the LWB.
+Additional observations representing the average heads north of the LWB and south of the LWB were used to help prevent oversmoothing of the estimated results across the LWB.
 This allowed PEST to improve the fit of the model to observed heads inside the area contoured in Figure 16, at the expense of fitting wells closer to the boundary conditions (i.e., wells not shown in Figure 16).

 Figure 18.
-Measured vs. modeled scatter plot for PEST-calibrated modelgenerated heads and September 2008 observed freshwater heads
+Measured vs. modeled scatter plot for PEST-calibrated modelgenerated heads and September 2008 observed freshwater heads.
+IMC-461 is equivalent to I-461.

-The black central diagonal line in Figure 18 represents a perfect model fit (1:1 or 45-degree slope); the two green lines on either side of this represent a 1-m misfit above or below the perfect fit.
-Wells more than 1.5 m from the 1:1 line are labeled.
+The black central diagonal line in Figure 18 represents a perfect model fit (1:1 or 45degree slope); the two green lines on either side of this represent a 1-m (3.28 ft) misfit above or below the perfect fit.
+Wells more than 1.5 m (4.92 ft) from the 1:1 line are labeled.

-The squared correlation coefficient () for the measured vs. modeled data is listed in Table 8.
+The squared correlation coefficient ( $R^2$ ) for the measured vs. modeled data is listed in Table 8.
 Figures 19 and 20 show the distribution of errors resulting from the PEST-adjusted fit to observed data.
-The wells within and near the WIPP LWB have an of greater than 99%.
+The wells within and near the WIPP LWB have an $R^2$ of greater than 99%.
 The distribution in Figure 19 is roughly symmetric about 0, indicating there is not a strong bias.